Avalors/RISC-V-Team2/docs/logbooks/elson_log.md

 ### 25/11/2024
 - Uploaded formatting for individual personal statements to repo.
-- Changed the alu.sv and controlunit.sv
+- Changed the alu.sv and controlunit.sv: [Added controlunit](https://github.com/aa6dcc/RISC-V-Team2/commit/5fa1a412a6342c5cc21ca651c8444c2814a2f9e5) , [Fixed the control unit testbench and brought in the new doit.sh script](https://github.com/aa6dcc/RISC-V-Team2/commit/5773432255b8a4a536ed3b52fe3cfc900075aa9f)

 ### 27/11/24
 - Came together as a team to debug the testbenches for alu, mux, sign extension, and top-level as well as the individual modules
-- Antoine did livehsare on VScode where we all worked together on his IDE in which he committed to the github
+- Antoine did livehsare on VScode where we all worked together on his IDE in which he committed to the github: [Restructure folder](https://github.com/aa6dcc/RISC-V-Team2/commit/f9f399da2d43315a25bb588428c69cf0d946753d) , [Added .gitignore to ignore large files and gave our team merge conflicts](https://github.com/aa6dcc/RISC-V-Team2/commit/9af8479508d7274a99b07ba0c5b31bc86df42bb3)

 ### 28/11/24
 - Fixed the controlunit testbench, refactored doit.sh script, and added gitignore of obj_dir